 - Not checking the car’s history: This is an especially critical part of the car buying process if you’re buying privately.
 Even if you have a good rapport with the seller, you still may not receive full information on the car’s history.
 Getting a road safety check is the best favour you can do for yourself.

 Student loans are a necessary evil for most of us as we traverse the terrain of tertiary education.
-Going to university is an investment — and so when it comes to student finance, it’s important to know how it all works.
+Going to university is an investment — so when it comes to student finance, it’s important to know how it works.